Celebrated (part eleven)

 Wasn’t.
 Wasn’t friendly, tried to be friendly, to all the friendly, noisy, worshipful, enviably older, then contemporary, then younger adults, who came and went, at her mother’s house.

-Was teased by the boys, college boys she guessed found her off-limits because of whatever age they’d assumed her to be.
+Was teased by the boys, college boys she guessed had found her off-limits because of whatever age they’d assumed her to be.

 But I don’t care, wasn’t that the lumpish, diffident way of speaking, the carried signature of…the creation, that phony person.
 It wouldn’t matter, being what she was to the locals, but…who was Tom Wilmot?
 One of those boys, quite possibly.